 Soils and wastes generated from sampling events will be characterized in advance to determine appropriate disposal procedures.
-Waste PPE, including used nitrile gloves, will be contained in garbage bags and disposed with common waste as described in the Sampling and Analysis Plan ([SAP] Section 6).
-All visibly impacted soil or sediment and water generated during drilling and sampling will be contained in 55-gallon drums.
-Drummed materials will be profiled to evaluate disposal options as described in the SAP (Section 6).
-Construction of temporary stations for personnel and other sampling equipment will be the responsibility of the SSHO.
+Waste PPE, including used nitrile gloves, will be contained in garbage bags and disposed with common waste as described in the Work Plan ([SAP] Section 5.7).